tungd/purescript-ractive/README.md

 Based on the original sources from <a href="https://github.com/AitorATuin/purescript-ractive" target="_blank">AitorATui</a>

-This version is compatible to PSC 0.8.0.0.
+This version is compatible with PSC 0.8.0.0.

 The original Grunt mechanics were replaced by Grunt.